What is Shoulder Tendon Pain?

 - Minor pain when doing activities and at rest

-- Radiating pain from the front of the shoulder to the side of the arm
+- Pain radiating from the front of the shoulder to the side of the arm

-As the condition progresses, you may experience more severe symptoms:
+As the condition progresses, you may experience:

-- Loss of strength
+- Decrease in strength

 - Inability to move the affected arm